plausible/docs/docs/top-referrers.md

 Note that browsers only send the domain name of the referrer and not the actual URL.
 If `thatblog.com/one-post/` sends you visitors, you will see `thatblog.com` in your sources list but won’t see the exact post URL itself.
 [See more here](https://plausible.io/blog/referrer-policy).

+### No need to manually exclude unwanted sources

+With Plausible, there's no need for you to manually exclude unwanted referral sources like payment processors such as PayPal, Stripe or Paddle to keep your data clean.

-Know also that referral sources are counted only when they start a new session on your site.
-This is why you may not see all sources of your visits if you click to test several different links simultaneously.
-You would need to start a new session by using a different browser, IP address or device for the additional sources to be included in the report.
-This prevents external domains such as payment gateways showing up in the sources list without you manually needing to exclude them.
+Referral sources are counted only when they start a new session on your site.
+This prevents external domains such as payment gateways showing up in the list of sources when for instance visitors briefly leave your site to make a payment before returning back.
+The source that brought the visitor to your site in the first place will be the one attributed for that conversion.

 ### Consolidation of duplicate sources